MicrosoftDocs/m365copilot-docs/docs/index.md

 :::image type="content" source="assets/images/anatomy-agents.png" alt-text="Visual representation of the Copilot agents: models, orchestrator, knowledge, skills, anatomy, and UX" border="false":::

-Agents can be customized to meet specific business needs, such as:
+Agents can be customized to meet specific business needs, such as Human Resources, analytics, project management, Legal, image creation, and more.

-- Human Resources agent
-- Analytics agent
-- Project management agent
-- Legal agent
-- Image creation agent

 The following practical examples illustrate the types of agents you can develop for your organization.

 - **Project management agent for engineering team**